 Before delving into the benefits of UHC, it is important to define exactly what “Universal Health Care” means.
 A resolution adopted by the UN General Assembly states that UHC is “access to key promotive, preventive, curative, and rehabilitative health interventions for all at an affordable cost” (Assembly, 1991).
 The most obvious benefit of UHC is that it leads to improvement in coverage.
 In both Thailand and Taiwan, within one year of implementation of UHC insurance coverage surged from less than 57% to over 97% (Panpiemras et al., 2011;Hsiao, 2016).
 This improvement in coverage is vital.
 In the US, the uninsured and underinsured are between 25-40% more likely to die, with over 44,000 deaths per year, rivalling the impact (42,000 deaths) of kidney disease (Franks 1993, Wilper 2009).
 Neonates are especially at risk, with lack of insurance increasing the risk of death by 260%, more than being born with congenial malformation (Morriss 2013).
 In general, by improving coverage, population health improves.

-Furthermore, having a UHC system can improve health outcomes through channels other than increased coverage.
+Furthermore, having a UHC system can improve health outcomes through avenues other than increased coverage.
 A UHC system allows for centralization of control and information for a country.
 During both the 2003 SARS epidemic and the 2009 H1N1 outbreak in Taiwan, automatic reporting and contact tracing integrating the travel and healthcare systems allowed for simple and effective contact tracing (Hsiao, 2016).
 Greater proportions of public health spending versus private health spending have also been shown to enhance overall health in 17 peer countries (Kim, 2013).
 Each percentage increase in public expenditure reduces infant mortality by 0.077% and increases life expectancy by 0.026 years.
 UHC is a functional and effective way to drastically increase the proportion of public health spending.

 In addition to improving coverage, quality of healthcare, and health outcomes, UHC is also effective at reducing waste and cost in the health system.
 A 30-year examination of OECD countries that implemented a single payer system (controlling for health status, demographics, level of preventative medicine, and political factors) showed a difference in cost of .75% of GDP, estimated at 150$ billion per year in the US (Bichay, 2020).
 Half of the saved cost is due to reduced cost of medical goods and administrative spending (0.37% GDP) and most of the rest is due to improved health outcomes (0.2% GDP).
 Current waste in the US system due to administrative costs could be reduced by 33-53% with the adoption of UHC (Scheinker, 2021).
 Moreover, centralization due to UHC allows for savings from improved information aggregation and analysis.
 The Taiwanese National Healthcare Insurance Administration has used statistical modeling to identify outlier health providers, leading to an 8% reduction in expenditures within their first two years of operation by controlling fraud and abuse (Hsiao, 2016).
 Additionally, while the US uses 10% fewer drugs per capita than other OECD countries, prices are 50% higher for equivalent drugs (Manchikanti, 2009).
 An extreme example can be found when looking at recent price spikes in the US for toxoplasmosis drugs (a 5,500% increase) and EpiPens (a 791% increase), which did not occur in Europe or Canada.
 Countries implementing single-payer systems have lower average pharmaceutical costs, due to lower pharmaceutical prices and prioritization of effective generic alternatives to expensive brand-name drugs (Morgan, 2017).
 By creating a functional single buyer market, UHC is effective at limiting aggregate costs across the board in both healthcare goods and technologies (Hussey, 2003).